 - Switching to an Omniture SiteCatalyst implementation does take a bit of planning and is a switch of mindset when coming from an analytics solution like Google Analytics.
 Once you have your KPIs identified than creating the roadmap and actually implementing the code onto your site will be very similar to the custom tracking solutions found in Google Analytics.

-Whether you are a web analytics beginner or an analytics ninja who slices and dices data like a loaf of bread, I hope this brief overview provided some insight into what you need to get started with either Omniture SiteCatalyst or Google Analytics.This entry was posted in Web Analytics, Web Development and tagged Adobe, Adobe Omniture SiteCatalyst, analytics, Google, Google Analytics, premium, QuickStart, SiteCatalyst, Tracking, web analytics.
+Whether you are a web analytics beginner or an analytics ninja who slices and dices data like a loaf of bread, I hope this brief overview provided some insight into what you need to get started with either Omniture SiteCatalyst or Google Analytics.This entry was posted in Technology, Web Analytics, Web Development and tagged Adobe, Adobe Omniture SiteCatalyst, analytics, Google, Google Analytics, premium, QuickStart, SiteCatalyst, Tracking, web analytics.
 Bookmark the permalink.